 - Always shop around for the loan that fits your needs the best.
 Everyone has different needs when it comes to their finances.
-One lender or loan might not work for everyone, which is why it’s important that you do some research and shop around to find the best fit.
+One lender or loan might not work for everyone in Manitoba, which is why it’s important that you do some research and shop around to find the best fit.

 - Consider a shorter loan term.
-Longer term loans are often sound more appealing because they come with smaller monthly payments.
+Longer-term loans often sound more appealing because they come with smaller monthly payments.
 However, in the long run, you’ll end up paying more in interest charges.
-Shorter term loans do have larger payments, but they will likely cost you less overall.
+Shorter-term loans do have larger payments, but they will cost you less overall.

 Want to learn about short term loans in Manitoba?
 Take a look at this.

-Loans come in all shapes and sizes.
+Loans come in all shapes and sizes in Manitoba.
 Some will fit your financial situation and some will not.
 Depending on what your needs are, here are a few of your options:

 - Debt consolidation loan